IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 ## Docker Setup

 This repository contains a Docker setup for running AutoDock Vina version 1.2.2.
-The following instructions guide you through cloning the repository, building the Docker image, setting up input/output directories, and running AutoDock Vina inside the Docker container.
+The following instructions will guide you through cloning the repository, building the Docker image, setting up input/output directories, and running AutoDock Vina inside the Docker container.
 ### 1. Clone the Repository

-First, clone the repository and navigate to vina folder:
+First, clone the repository and navigate to the AutoDock Vina folder:

 ```bash
 git clone https://github.com/intel-sandbox/TransOmics.OpenOmicsInternal.git